Belarusian-Corpus/belacorpus_public/README.md

 (1) Corpus materials

 The corpus comprises 246 text files for a total of 1,535,047 words.
 The following genres are represented: Fiction; Non-fiction (essais, specialised books); Magazine articles; Newspaper articles; legal texts.
 All texts have been written in the time frame 1987-2010.
-(More information the Corpus-materials files).
+Please read the Corpus:overview file for a detailed summary of the files contained in the corpus.

 (2) Access policy